Surface groups are flexibly stable: Quantitatively capping off surfaces with boundary

 \section{Quantitatively capping off surfaces with boundary}

 Let $S$ be a closed hyperbolic surface of genus $g \ge 2$.
 The goal of the current section is to prove Theorem \ref{thm:variant of LERF}, restated below for the reader's convenience.

 \begin{theorem*} Let $R$ be a surface with boundary which is isometrically embedded in some cover of $S$.
-If the boundary $\partial R$ is locally convex then $R$ can be isometrically embedded in a cover $Q$ of $S$ such that
+If the boundary $\partial R$ is locally convex then $R$ can be isometrically embedded in a cover $Q$ of $S$ making Diagram (\ref{eq:commute R}) commute and such that

 where $b_S > 0$ is a constant depending only on $S$. \end{theorem*}

 We will deal with the problem of capping-off a boundary component of $R$ in a controlled way by working in a certain combinatorial framework.
 More precisely we will consider surfaces tessellated by isometric copies of a particularly nice fundamental domain.
 The generic situation as in the above theorem can be easily reduced to this combinatorial framework.